Ammonia: Vehicles, aviation and space

 Ammonia engines or ammonia motors, using ammonia as a working fluid, have been proposed and occasionally used.
 The principle is similar to that used in a fireless locomotive, but with ammonia as the working fluid, instead of steam or compressed air.
 Ammonia engines were used experimentally in the 19th century by Goldsworthy Gurney in the UK and the St. Charles Streetcar Line in New Orleans in the 1870s and 1880s, and during World War II ammonia was used to power buses in Belgium.

 Ammonia is sometimes proposed as a practical alternative to fossil fuel for internal combustion engines.
 However, ammonia cannot be easily used in existing Otto cycle engines because of its very narrow flammability range.
 Despite this, several tests have been run.
 Its high octane rating of 120 and low flame temperature allows the use of high compression ratios without a penalty of high production.
 Since ammonia contains no carbon, its combustion cannot produce carbon dioxide, carbon monoxide, hydrocarbons, or soot.
-At high temperature and in the presence of a suitable catalyst ammonia decomposes into its constituent elements.
+At high temperature and in the presence of a suitable catalyst, ammonia decomposes into its constituent elements.
 Decomposition of ammonia is a slightly endothermic process requiring 23 kJ/mol (5.5 kcal/mol) of ammonia, and yields hydrogen and nitrogen gas.

-Rocket engines have also been fueled by ammonia.
+Rocket engines have also been fuelled by ammonia.
 The Reaction Motors XLR99 rocket engine that powered the X-15 hypersonic research aircraft used liquid ammonia.
 Although not as powerful as other fuels, it left no soot in the reusable rocket engine, and its density approximately matches the density of the oxidiser, liquid oxygen, which simplified the aircraft's design.
+Liquid ammonia is also an attractive alternative to liquid hydrogen as a nuclear-thermal rocket propellant, offering increased thrust (at reduced fuel efficiency).